Q. I am an applicant or recently admitted student and do not know my PID. How can I obtain it?

 Q. Will the University update its systems, forms, and procedures to adopt the new PID?

 A. Yes.
 The PID is the new identifier that Ohio University will use as the primary key for tracking students, employees and anyone affiliated with the University.
 PIDs have been assigned to current employees and affiliates who did not already have one.
 The PID will be a nine-digit number that is not related to or derived from the Social Security number.

-Q. What do I do if a student or employee doesn't know their new PID?
+Q. What do I do if an employee doesn't know their PID?